 Then the sixth angel blew his trumpet, and I heard a voice from the four horns of the golden altar before God say to the sixth angel who had the trumpet, “Release the four angels who are bound at the great river Euphrates.”
 So the four angels, who had been prepared for the hour, the day, the month and the year, were released to kill a third of mankind.
 And the army of horsemen numbered two hundred million; I heard their number.
 And this is how I saw the horses in the vision and those riding them: they wore breastplates the colour of fire and sapphire and sulphur, and the heads of the horses were like lions’ heads, and fire and smoke and sulphur came out of their mouths.
 By these three plagues a third of mankind was killed, by the fire, smoke and sulphur coming out of their mouths.
 For the power of the horses is in their mouths and in their tails, for their tails are like snakes that have heads, and by means of them they injure.

 The four angels are malign – cast out of heaven and then imprisoned.
 Now released, they bring up a vast horde of demons from the abyss.
-Fire, smoke and sulphur suggest volcanic eruptions from the abyss, but the poisons come from their mouths, and the cause of death appears to be more supernatural than natural.
+Fire, smoke and ‘sulphur’ (any sort of volcanic matter) suggest volcanic eruptions from the abyss, but the poisons come from their mouths, and the cause of death appears to be more supernatural than natural.
 A third of mankind die!
 Much as one would like to say that the number refers to just a part of the Earth and not the global population, there is nothing to justify such an interpretation.
 ‘Those slain by the Lord will be many.’
 The five preceding catastrophes are all global in scope, and most probably this one is.
 Indeed, worse is to come (Isa 13:9-12):

 Behold, the day of the Lord comes,